Soliciting applications for National Lottery funds

-The National Lottery Heritage Fund uses its solicitation power only where it is clearly the most effective way of achieving one of The Fund’s strategic objectives.
+We use our solicitation power only where it is clearly the most effective way of achieving one of our strategic objectives.

 - Anyone involved in developing the case for the solicitation, preparing the criteria and communicating with the organisation being solicited is not involved in assessing the solicited application nor deciding whether or not the solicited application has been successful.

 - The person(s) who are making a decision on a solicited application know:

 - What role (if any) the person who solicited the application has had in assessing it.

 - It makes clear to the solicited applicant(s) that:

 - Solicited applications will be assessed on their merits against the pre-determined criteria.
 They may fail if they do not meet the criteria and expected quality standards set out on matters such as value for money and risk.

 - They will not be given preferential treatment.